pytorch/pytorch/torch/csrc/jit/OVERVIEW.md

 The graph executor performs a number of optimizations.
 The optimizations the graph executor performs can be broadly classified into:
 * optimizations that require profiling information and the ones that do not
-* optimizations that preserve a graph's differentiability and post-derivative optimizations
+* optimizations that preserve graph's differentiability and post-derivative optimizations

 .|Derivative-preserving|Post-derivative
 --|--|--